-Campers in Tumut and Tumbarumba plantation and native State forests are asked to switch to gas fires from 1 December until further notice.
+Campers in Tumut and Tumbarumba plantation and native State forests are asked to switch to gas fires until further notice.

 This means campfires and barbecues using wood, charcoal or other solid fuel will be banned due to the risk of bushfires.

-Fire season has commenced early this year due to the dry conditions and warmer days across the state, and the coming ban will stay in place until the threat of bushfire eases, said Forestry Corporation‘s Stewardship and Fire Manager, Charlie Taylor.
+The dry conditions that have severely impacted nearly all of NSW are now starting to impact in the local area.
+The solid fuel fire ban will stay in place until the threat of bushfire eases, said Forestry Corporation‘s Stewardship and Fire Manager, Charlie Taylor.

 “This ban applies every day, not just on days when total fire bans are declared, so we are asking people who are planning to camp in the forests over the summer to bring gas appliances.